-Children with ASD Level 1 (formerly known as Asperger’s Syndrome) lack understanding of the rules of social convention and how human relationships work.
+Children with Autism Spectrum Disorder or ASD Level 1 (formerly known as Asperger’s Syndrome) lack understanding of the rules of social convention and how human relationships work.
 Most children with ASD Level 1 want friends but simply do not know how to interact.
 They can have a problem expressing empathy and cannot understand the social graces that keep society functioning.
 These children tend to take all things very literally, meaning that sarcasm, playful teasing and figures of speech are not understood.

 Children with ASD Level 1 express their feelings in unpredictable ways.
 Sometimes they may seem emotionless and other times they may display extreme emotion that is not appropriate to the situation.